-What is a Flat Character?
-Definition, Examples, and Tips
+What Is a Flat Character?
+Definition, Examples & Helpful Tips

 “Riddled with flat characters” is perhaps the most damning thing you can hear from an editor or reviewer.
 An accusation that your characters read like a cardboard cut-outs is like a knife in the heart of any fledgling writer.
 But having a flat character or two isn't the end of the world — or even the end of your story!
 And if you can learn how to turn a two-dimensional character into a three-dimensional one, you'll have a real leg up on all future character creation.